2021 Innovators Awards: Do’s and Don’ts of a Quality Nomination

 - It creates value.
 Is there any quantifiable evidence of success for the innovation such as revenue generated, patents received, cost savings incurred, grants received, media coverage, etc?

-Nominations are being accepted online through September 10.
+Nominations are being accepted through Friday, September 10.
 You can easily nominate an individual and/or project team.
-Remember, you can submit as many nominations as you wish and self-nominations are also encouraged.
+Remember, you can submit as many nominations as you wish and self-nominations are also encouraged!